K8s primer - Part I

 $ docker push YOUR-HANDLE/hello-world-go:1.0.0

-will ask for your personal access token to login into Docker Hub.)
+(docker login will ask for your personal access token to login in to Docker Hub.)

 Now our Go app image is publicly available via Docker Hub.

 If we want to run applications on K8s, we first need to figure out where K8s can run.
 We need hardware.
-We can use a fully managed K8s service like GKE and EKS, or we can use minikube, open source and free, to run K8s locally on our machine.
+We can use a fully managed K8s service like GKE or EKS, or we can use minikube, which is open source, to run K8s locally on our machine.
 I’ll use minikube.

 K8s has the notion of clusters.
 A cluster is a set of nodes.
 A node can be a physical or a virtual machine.
 We can run K8s itself and our application on nodes.